Bayesian Wavelet Shrinkage with Beta Priors: Conclusions

+In this paper we proposed the use of a discrete mixture of a point mass at zero and the beta distribution as a prior model to wavelet coefficients.
+This model allows for the incorporation of prior information about the coefficients for bounded energy signals, which is an advantage in comparison with standard shrinkage/thresholding techniques.
+Furthermore, the hyperparameters are readily related to the shrinkage level of the associated shrinkage rule, a useful feature which facilitates their elicitation.

+The results indicate that the shrinkage rules associated with such prior model perform better compared to some standard shrinkage/thresholding techniques for majority of cases and test functions in terms of average mean squared error.
+The proposed rules are particularly useful for noisy signals with a low signal-to-noise ratio.
+Because of this performance and fairly easy computation, we recommend to practitioners the beta and triangular wavelet shrinkage, especially in the cases when the noise dominates the signal.

 Further extensions, generalization and new results are planned.
-The performance of the shrinkage rules on statistical models with other distributions with positive support for the random error or even generalizations for positive support distributions could be considered.
-The impact of using different wavelet bases in such rules may also be of great interest and were not considered here.
-As improvement and consolidation of the proposed technique, the use of other performance measures in simulation studies ns comparisons against the state of art techniques, especially for a low SNR will be of interest.
+The performance of the shrinkage rules on statistical models with distributions with possibly asymmetric support could be considered.
+The impact of using different wavelet bases in such rules may also be of interest and were not considered here.
+As an improvement of the proposed technique, the use of level-dependent hyperparameters in simulation studies and comparisons against the state-of-art techniques, especially for a low SNR may be of interest.

+Thus, the proposed model provides a basis on which more sophisticated generalizations can be made.
+For example, univariate betas can be replaced with their multivariate versions (several such generalizations exist), while hyperparameters can be connected via hyperpriors to address the inter-dependences of empirical wavelet coefficients.